Consent and Release Agreements

 When Do Consent & Release Agreements Expire?

 Each Consent and Release agreement is valid until the expiration date contained on the form unless consent is withdrawn in writing according to the terms of the document.
-If you’re unable to locate your copy of a Consent and Release agreement and want to know when your consent expires, please visit the consent expiration page.

 When is a Consent & Release Agreement Necessary?